gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She bashed the regulator over and over, grunting with each blow.
-If her father's notes were correct, she only had a few seconds until---
+If her father's notes were correct, she only had a few seconds until—

 *Ding!*
 A chime sounded somewhere inside Crusher.